nafaa/interceptor/README.md

+The anatomy of a full HLS url   = http://remote_host/remote_path

-Using VLC player as client :
+Using VLC player as client :  htrp://bind_address:local_port/remote_path

-Example if the interceptor is serving on 127.0.0.1:8080 for the below url put the corresponding url on VLC
+If we assume server is serving on 127.0.0.1:8080 for the below url put the corresponding url on VLC

 	https://bitdash-a.akamaihd.net/content/MI201109210084_1/m3u8s/f08e80da-bf1d-4e3d-8899-f0f6155f6efa.m3u8